Plantation shutters are a permanent window fixture and covering, typically involving a frame of upright stiles and horizontal rails.

 All shutters are fitted by the local expert who carried out the survey so that you have a professional at hand whenever a situation calls for one.

-Call us for a free and no obligation to buy survey from a Shuttercraft expert.
+Call us for a free and no-obligation survey from a local Shuttercraft expert.